Inoue Kowashi

-Biography

 Early life

 Inoue was born into a samurai family in Higo Province (present-day Kumamoto Prefecture), as the third son of Karō Iida Gongobei.
 In 1866 Kowashi was adopted by Inoue Shigesaburō, another retainer of the Nagaoka daimyō.
 Known as a highly intelligent child, Inoue entered the domain's Confucian academy, eventually becoming one of the academy's resident students.
 He fought on the imperial side in the Boshin War to overthrow the Tokugawa bakufu.